przelewy24/p24-mobile-lib-ios/README.md

 **NOTE!**

- > The library contains anti-debug traps, so when using the library methods make sure the  „Debug Executable” is off.
+ > The library contains anti-debug traps, so when using the library methods make sure the „Debug Executable” option is off.

 ## 2. trnDirect transaction call